PHYS3888/Tutorial_AstroClassification/README.md

 # Tutorial: Statistical Learning

 In this final tutorial of the course, we will learn how to analyze a big dataset of light curves measured from [NASA's _Kepler_ mission](https://www.nasa.gov/mission_pages/kepler/overview/index.html).
-You can learn more about this mission in [this YouTube video](https://www.youtube.com/watch?v=3yij1rJOefM).
+You can learn more about NASA's _Kepler_ mission in [this YouTube video](https://www.youtube.com/watch?v=3yij1rJOefM).

 ![](img/starryKepler.png)